okpunosolomon/Sustainable-Impact-of-Churn-Management-in-Telecom-Using-Machine-Learning-Python-/README.md

 - **Random Forest** – ensemble model for robust pattern detection.
 - **Support Vector Machine (SVM)** – powerful but computationally heavy.

-The goal wasn’t just accuracy — but also **efficiency**.
+The goal wasn’t just accuracy, but also **efficiency**.
 Energy consumption during training was measured to ensure sustainability.

 ---